 0..9 tile index

-10 flag if the tile must be displayer mirrored horizontally
+10 flag if the tile must be displayed mirrored horizontally

-11 flag if the tile must be displayer mirrored vertically
+11 flag if the tile must be displayed mirrored vertically

 Simple tile map (*.stm)This file format can be used to export tile maps into a custom structured format: